spydermaxi/spydermaxi/README.md

 My name is Adrian, and I'm a Technical Support Engineer for Electron Beam Inspection Machines.
 I work with data and create applications mainly about python, automation, and data visualization.
 I have a passion for designing software applications to optimize processes, automate workflows, and improve operational efficiency.

-### Why SpyderMaxi?

-Spydermaxi is a web handle I used when I started playing Soul Calibur 2 in 2004.
-Spyder is the nickname; Maxi is [this character](https://soulcalibur.fandom.com/wiki/Maxi).

 ### Projects I'm working on:

 1. [cookiecutter-tkinterapp](https://github.com/spydermaxi/cookiecutter-tkinterapp)